ansible/ansible/docs/docsite/rst/dev_guide/debugging.rst

 To debug a module running on a remote target (i.e. not ``localhost``):

-- On your controller machine (running Ansible) set ``ANSIBLE_KEEP_REMOTE_FILES=1`` (this tells Ansible to retain the modules it sends to the remote machine instead of removing them)
+1. On your controller machine (running Ansible) set ``ANSIBLE_KEEP_REMOTE_FILES=1`` to tell Ansible to retain the modules it sends to the remote machine instead of removing them after you playbook runs.
-- Run your playbook targetting the remote machine and specify ``-vvvv`` (the verbose output will show you many things, including the remote location that Ansible uses for the modules)
+2. Run your playbook targeting the remote machine and specify ``-vvvv`` (verbose) to display the remote location Ansible is using for the modules (among many other things).
-- Take note of the remote path Ansible used on the remote host
+3. Take note of the directory Ansible used to store modules on the remote host.
+This directory is usually under the home directory of your ``ansible_ssh_user``, in the form ``~/.ansible/tmp/ansible-tmp-...``.
-- SSH into the remote target after the completion of the playbook
+4. SSH into the remote target after the playbook runs.
-- Navigate to the directory (most likely it is going to be your ansible remote user defined or implied from the playbook: ``~/.ansible/tmp/ansible-tmp-...``)
+5. Navigate to the directory you noted in step 3.
-- Here you should see the module that you executed from your Ansible controller, but this is the zipped file that Ansible sent to the remote host.
-You can run this by specifying ``python my_test_module.py`` (not necessary)
+6. Extract the module you want to debug from the zipped file that Ansible sent to the remote host: ``$ python my_test_module.py explode``.
+Ansible will expand the module into ``./debug-dir``.
+You can optionally run the zipped file by specifying ``python my_test_module.py``.
-- To debug, though, we will want to extract this zip out to the original module format: ``python my_test_module.py explode`` (Ansible will expand the module into ``./debug-dir``)
-- Navigate to ``./debug-dir`` (notice that unzipping has caused the generation of ``ansible_module_my_test_module.py``)
+7. Navigate to the debug directory: ``$ cd debug-dir``.
-- Modify or set a breakpoint in the unzipped module
+8. Modify or set a breakpoint in ``ansible_module_my_test_module.py``.
-- Ensure that the unzipped module is executable: ``$ chmod 755 ansible_module_my_test_module.py``
+9. Ensure that the unzipped module is executable: ``$ chmod 755 ansible_module_my_test_module.py``.
-- Run the unzipped module directly passing the ``args`` file: ``$ ./ansible_module_my_test_module.py args`` (the ``args`` file contains the params that were originally passed; this approach is good for reproducing behavior as well as modifying the parameters for debugging)
+10. Run the unzipped module directly, passing the ``args`` file that contains the params that were originally passed: ``$ ./ansible_module_my_test_module.py args``.
+This approach is good for reproducing behavior as well as modifying the parameters for debugging.

 .. _debugging_ansiblemodule_based_modules: